-- a Child Protection Plan - Discussing the matter with other agencies involved with the family - Consulting with appropriate persons e.g., Local Safeguarding Children's Partners' Safeguarding Arrangements - The child's wishes and any fears or concerns they may have
+- Whether to make an enquiry to Duty and Advice to establish if the child is or has been subject of a Child Protection Plan. - Discussing the matter with other agencies involved with the family. - Consulting with appropriate persons e.g., Local Safeguarding Children's Partners Safeguarding Arrangements. - The child's wishes and any fears or concerns they may have.